joehahn/tf-text-classification-demo/README.md

 to 1400, that were pulled from the 88 different books and used to train this classifier:
 ![](figs/accuracy_vs_Nchunks.png)
-Evidently this model is quite insensitive to the training sample's class imbalance, which for some books is a factor of almost 3.
+Evidently this model is quite insensitive to the training sample's class imbalance, which for some books is a factor of 3.